watir/watirbook/installation/mac.md

     ChromeDriver.
     (...)

-Looks like we have to install something called *chromedriver executable*.
-The easiest way to install chromedriver is via Homebrew.
+Looks like we have to install something called *ChromeDriver executable*.
+The easiest way to install ChromeDriver is via Homebrew.

     $ brew install chromedriver
     (...)